toliva/ConnectivityContent/apis/03-Hackathon/03-VIP-Booking-(experimental)/01-quick-start.md

 ## Requesting VIP status for hotels
 Our API can return whether a hotel, or a list of hotels, is part of the VIP program or not.
 As our API was build for the hackathon, there is no validation made on the hotel IDs provided.
 The API will return data as long as a valid integer is passed.

-In order to get a response indicating the hotel is participating in VIP program, use an even number.
+**Mocked data logic**: In order to get a response indicating the hotel is participating in VIP program, use an even number.
 To get a response indicating a hotel isn't participating, use an odd number.

 To get the VIP status of one specific hotel: